Main Navigation - Mobile

 The following procedures apply to students who are under the age of eighteen.
 Students eighteen years of age or older may agree to talk to police officers without prior parental notification or school administration being present during the interview.

-A. Prior to the interview a reasonable attempt shall be made to notify the parents/guardian (except in cases of suspected child physical or sexual abuse or child neglect-Minnesota Statute §626.556, Subd.
-10(c)).
-Reasonable attempt to notify shall include telephone and email.
+A. Prior to the interview, a reasonable attempt shall be made to notify the parent/guardian (except in cases of suspected child physical or sexual abuse or child neglect pursuant to the Reporting of Maltreatment of Minors Act, Minnesota Statutes Chapter 260E).
+Reasonable attempt to notify shall include phone and email.
 The purpose of notification is to inform the parent/guardian that an interview is going to take place at school.

-B. The principal or designee will notify the officer(s) of the parent’s/guardian’s response, if the principal or designee has been able to communicate with the parents/guardian.
+B. The principal or designee will notify the officer(s) of the parent/guardian’s response, if the principal or designee has been able to communicate with the parent/guardian.

-C. In the presence of the student and the officer, the principal or designee will notify the student and the officer of the parent’s/guardian’s response.
-The principal or designee will also notify the student that he/she does not have to speak with the officer if he/she does not wish to do so.
-At this time the principal or designee will consult with the Superintendent, Assistant Superintendent, or Chief Human Resources and Administrative Officer prior to any interview occurring.
+C. In the presence of the student and the officer, the principal or designee will notify the student and the officer of the parent/guardian’s response.
+The principal or designee will also notify the student that they do not have to speak with the officer if they do not wish to do so.
+At this time the principal or designee will consult with the superintendent, assistant superintendent, or chief human resources and administrative officer prior to any interview occurring.

 D. If a parent/guardian requests to be present during the interview this request should be accommodated unless the seriousness of the offense or urgency of the investigation requires immediate interviewing by the police.

-E. If the officer(s) are not able to comply with the parent’s/guardian’s response, the administrator will notify the parent/guardian that the interview is occurring against the parent’s/guardian’s desires.
+E. If the officer(s) are not able to comply with the parent/guardian’s response, the administrator will notify the parent/guardian that the interview is occurring against the parent/guardian’s desires.

 F. If the parent/guardian cannot be reached prior to the interview, the school should send written notification and attempt to leave a voicemail message informing the parent/guardian that an interview has taken place.

-G. If an administrator is present during the interview, he or she should not take part in the questioning.
+G. The student being interviewed may request whether or not to have a school administrator present for the interview.
+If an administrator is present during the interview, they should not take part in the questioning.
 Administrators shall at all times remain neutral observers.

 H. All interviews should be conducted in a private room or area where confidentiality can be maintained.
 This should be an area removed from observation by or contact with other people and school personnel.